 How To Take Stunning Photos Of Your Flowers

 One of the hardest subjects to photograph is flowers.
-To translate the vibrant colours, delicate textures and romantic shapes onto a still picture can be a very tricky thing.
-So, we're breaking it down into ten steps so you can capture your glossy blooms forever.
+To translate the vibrant colours, delicate textures and romantic shapes onto a static picture can be a very tricky thing.
+So, we're breaking it down into ten easy steps so you can capture your glossy blooms forever.

 We can’t stress enough how important this first step is.
 Lighting is paramount when photographing flowers.
 Preferably, you want soft and natural daylight.
-For example an overcast day is actually flattering for flowers!
-Too bright light or fluorescent bulbs can cause harsh shadows and overexposed highlights which is not great for enhancing the colours of the flowers.
+For example, an overcast day is actually flattering for flowers!
+Overly bright light or fluorescent bulbs can cause harsh shadows and overexposed highlights which are not great for enhancing the colours of the flowers.
 If you experience strong light through your window, hang a sheer or lace curtain in front of it.

 2. Clear the space

-Empty the space around your bouquet and make sure you your background is clear of clutter so you have all the focus on your flowers.
+Empty the space around your bouquet and make sure that your background is clear of clutter, so you have all the focus on your flowers.

 3. Get perspective

 Using an unconventional perspective can create an interesting shot.
-Photos taken from a lower angle will make your bouquet appear bigger while a photo taken from a higher angle looks into the heart of the flowers.
+Photos taken from a lower angle will make your bouquet appear bigger, whereas, a photo taken from a higher angle looks into the heart of the flowers.

 4. The rule of thirds